newlogic-digital/core/README.md

 CSS sources still need to be compiled, because most of standardized features are not yet ready in browsers, but it's getting there.

 ### 🧬 Single Page Apps
-For single page applications, it is possible to integrate [Vite](https://vitejs.dev/) and use any SPA framework you want.
+For single page applications, [Vite](https://vitejs.dev/) is integrated, and you can use any SPA framework you want.
 From Newlogic Core, you can only use additional functionalities such as auto-generation of imports into files within folders, iconfont, etc. Or automate some processes by writing new tasks in `gulpfile.js`.

 ## 🪄 Instalation